Frequently Asked Questions

 Q. What is the fee for a transcript and how quickly are transcripts processed?

 A. There is no charge for transcripts unless students are requesting for the transcript to be faxed.
 The fee for faxing a transcript is $1.00 per a page.
 Transcript requests will be processed in the order received.
 Please allow 5-7 business days to process transcripts submitted through AP OneStop.
 Please allow 7-14 business days to process all other transcript requests.

 A. This is a course recommendation system developed by Austin Peay to help students find courses based on their talents and majors.
 It is designed to assist students with achieving success in their classes and uses previous courses taken and success in those courses.

 Q. What does my student need to be able to park on campus?

-A. Students are required to have a decal in their vehicle to park on campus.
-Hanging decals for students are available at Public Safety/Campus Police in the Shasteen Building.
+A. Students are required to register their vehicle to park on campus.
+Students can register their vehicle at this link.
 Resident students must park in their assigned hall parking lot.
 Commuters must park in lots designated in green or open parking (black).
-More information about parking and decals can be found at http: www.apsu.edu/police and click on decal information and for parking click on parking map.
-Students should not park in ADA or designated blue parking spaces without a blue decal; doing so will result in a state-enforced parking fine of $200.
+Students should not park in ADA or designated blue parking spaces without the proper registration for that parking space.
+Doing so will result in a state-enforced parking fine of $200.

 Q. Does APSU provide transportation around campus?